mfalt/CholmodSolve2.jl/README.md

 [![codecov.io](http://codecov.io/github/mfalt/CholmodSolve2.jl/coverage.svg?branch=master)](http://codecov.io/github/mfalt/CholmodSolve2.jl?branch=master)

-Package for solving linear systems given an LDLt factorization.
+Package for solving linear systems given an LDLt factorization, with no unnessesary allocations.

 This package supplies a wrapper for the solve2 routine in SuiteSparse/CHOLMOD, callable using `A_ldiv_B!(c, F, b)`.
 The package keeps the necessary workspace variables in memory to avoid new allocations on every solve.